junxit/us-congress-bills-109/derived/amendments.md

 ### 18 U.S.C. § 3571

 > in paragraph (1), by striking “fined under title 18, United States Code, or imprisoned for not more than 1 year, or both.” and inserting “guilty of a Class A misdemeanor, subject to fine as provided in section 3571 of title 18, United States Code, or imprisonment as provided in section 3581 of that title, or both.
-A person who violates any such provision or regulation may also be adjudged to pay all costs of the proceedings.”;
+A person who violates any such provision or regulation may also be adjudged to pay all costs of the proceedings.”; and

 | | |
 |---|---|